You are using an outdated browser. Upgrade your browser today for a better experience of this site and many others.

 For a free consultation call: 0114 251 8850 or email: email@example.com

-The GDPR requires all organisations that deal with individuals living in an EU member state to protect the personal information belonging to those individuals and to have verified proof of such protection.
+The GDPR requires that all organisations that deal with individuals living in an EU member state to protect the personal information belonging to those individuals, and to have verified proof of such protection.
 Failure to comply with the regulation will result in significant fines.

 Here we look at the scope and some of the key principles of the GDPR.

-The GDPR applies to both controllers and processors of data, as defined under the Data Protection Act.
+The GDPR applies to both controllers and processors of data, as defined under the DPA.
 Controllers say how and why personal data is processed, and the processor acts on the controller's behalf to process the data.
-Your organisation may be both a controller and a processor, or just a controller or just a processor.
+Your organisation may be a data processor, or a data controller, or both.

 There are specific legal obligations on both controllers and processors: